taygunkara/shop-demoqa-test/README.md

   <summary>Login Tests</summary>

 ```
-- Should Be Able To Login With Valid Username and Valid Password
+- Verify Successful Login With A Valid Username And Password.
-- Should Not Be Able To Login With Empty Username
+- Verify Login Failure With An Empty Username.
-- Should Not Be Able To Login With Empty Password
+- Verify Login Failure With An Empty Password.
-- Should Not Be Able To Login With Valid Username and Invalid Password
+- Verify Login Failure With A Valid Username And An Invalid Password.
-- Should Not Be Able To Login With Invalid Username and Valid Password
+- Verify Login Failure With An Invalid Username And An Valid Password.
-- Should Not Be Able To Login With Invalid Username and Invalid Password
+- Verify Login Failure With An Invalid Username And An Invalid Password.
 ```
 </details>